cmolinan/To-Do-List-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Set up project with webpack
+# To Do List project (with Webpack):  List Structure

->  Using webpack to bundle JavaScript
+> It's the first milestone to build a simple HTML list of To Do tasks.

 ## Built With